atbcb/usab-uswds/_prowag/preamble-prowag.md

 36 CFR Part 1190\
 Docket No. ATBCB 2011-04

-*Note:* On February 13, 2013, the Access Board issued a [notice](https://www.access-board.gov/guidelines-and-standards/streets-sidewalks/shared-use-paths/supplemental-notice) to supplement the proposed guidelines for public rights-of-way to address shared use paths.
+*Note:* On February 13, 2013, the Access Board issued a [notice](https://www.access-board.gov/guidelines-and-standards/streets-sidewalks/shared-use-paths/supplemental-notice) to supplement the proposed guidelines for public right-of-way to address shared use paths.

 **AGENCY:** Architectural and Transportation Barriers Compliance Board.